min2ha/ukwa-site/content/target/49558/index.en.md

   "start_date": "2017-02-21T09:00:00Z"
 }

-# Academy of Medical Sciences : Health of the public in 2040

 Policy page on the Academy of Medical Sciences website exploring how the UK’s research environment needs to adapt to meet the health challenges the population will face by 2040.